A story from a TLG Make Lunch club member

 The impact of COVID-19 on food insecurity

-According to a report published by the Hackney Migrant Centre in April 2020, they found that 15.4% of school children in England received free school meals (as of 2018), yet 30% of children in the UK are living in poverty, which has increased during the pandemic.
+According to a report published by the Hackney Migrant Centre in April 2020, 15.4% of school children in England received free school meals (as of 2018), yet 30% of children in the UK live in poverty, which has increased during the pandemic.
 The report also found that “thousands of extremely vulnerable children remain without free school meals and will continue to do so across the school holidays, a time of increased financial pressure.”

 This uncertainty creates a sense of dread around the school holidays for many parents, which has only worsened throughout COVID-19, as government figures show that there has been a 17.3% increase in pupils eligible for FSMs, compared to January 2020.

-Whilst the effects of COVID-19 are significantly reducing and schools remain open, the issue of food insecurity remains, and TLG’s Make Lunch clubs require support.
+Whilst the effects of COVID-19 are significantly reducing and schools remain open, the issue of food insecurity remains, and TLG Make Lunch clubs require support.

-Visit www.tlg.org.uk/get-involved/how-your-support-helps to see how you can get involved and help tackle food insecurity.
+Visit TLG's website to see how you can get involved and help tackle food insecurity.